-Donald Trump indicted; 1st ex-president charged with crime
+Donald Trump indicted; expected to surrender early next week

 Cohen was then reimbursed by Trump’s company, the Trump Organization, which also rewarded the lawyer with bonuses and extra payments logged internally as legal expenses.
 Over several months, Cohen said, the company paid him $420,000.

-Earlier in 2016, Cohen had also arranged for the publisher of the supermarket tabloid the National Enquirer to pay Playboy model Karen McDougal $150,000 to squelch her story of a Trump affair in a journalistically dubious practice known as “catch-and-kill.”
+Earlier in 2016, Cohen also arranged for the publisher of the supermarket tabloid the National Enquirer to pay McDougal $150,000 to squelch her story of a Trump affair in a journalistically dubious practice known as “catch-and-kill.”

 The payments to the women were intended to buy secrecy, but they backfired almost immediately as details of the arrangements leaked to the news media.